GeorgeSchiro/GetCert2/README.md

     -RenewalDaysBeforeExpiration days (see below) from the current certificate expiration date to know when to start fetching a new certificate.

-    Note: this parameter will be removed from the profile after a certificate has been successfully retrieved from the certificate provider network.
+    Note: this parameter is ignored when -UseStandAloneMode is False.
+It will be removed from the profile after a certificate has been successfully retrieved from the certificate provider network.

 -RenewalDaysBeforeExpiration=30